- June 27: Born in Dayton, Ohio.

 - Employed at Library of Congress, Washington, D.C.

-- Published Folks from Dixie, his first collection of short stories
+- Publishes Folks from Dixie, his first collection of short stories.

-- Resigned from position at Library of Congress to write full-time
+- Resigns from position at Library of Congress to write full-time.

-- Diagnosed with tuberculosis, Dunbar relocates to Colorado for health reasons.
+- Dunbar relocates to Colorado for health reasons after being diagnosed with tuberculosis.

-- Published The Strength of Gideon and Other Stories
+- Publishes The Strength of Gideon and Other Stories and The Love of Landry.

 - Paul Laurence Dunbar and Alice Ruth Moore Dunbar separate.

-- Published The Sport of the Gods, his final novel
+- Publishes The Sport of the Gods, his final novel

-- Published In Old Plantation Days, a collection of short stories
+- Publishes In Old Plantation Days, a collection of short stories.

-- Returned to Dayton, Ohio to live with his mother
+- Returns to Dayton, Ohio to live with his mother.

-- Published The Heart of Happy Hollow, a collection of short stories
+- Publishes The Heart of Happy Hollow, a collection of short stories.

 - February 9: Paul Laurence Dunbar died in Dayton, Ohio, and is bured in Woodland Cemetery.